 Official Women Of Aviation Worldwide Week activities receive the following benefits:

-- 2,500 WOAWie Points (enough to purchase one WOAW Organizer kits for 25 guests) awarded to the listed activity organizer
+- 5,000 WOAWie Points awarded to the listed activity organizer

 - Activity participants and supporters become eligible for awards and prizes

 - Activity is listed in the week’s official website, WomenOfAviationWeek.org, for maximum visibility and legitimacy

 To receive and maintain the official status, activities must follow set guidelines and be approved by iWOAW as an official Women Of Aviation Worldwide Week activity.

 - Display the official Women Of Aviation Worldwide Week logo in a prominent position in all products used to advertise the activity (poster, registration page, website, signage, badge, etc.) over a white background and in a size sufficient to maintain readability of the logo’s type, and

 - Clearly state that the activity is held in celebration of Women Of Aviation Worldwide Week in all verbal and printed communications concerning the activity plus add the hashtag #WOAW19 to social media posts related to the activities, and